fubarhouse/brand/README.md

 ## Introduction

-This module serves as a practical, managed solution to organisations needing to handle 'snowflakes' and 'unicorns'.
+This module serves as a practical, managed solution designed specifically to organisations needing to handle 'snowflakes' and 'unicorns' with a simple, powerful and scalable workflow.

+When configuring multiple Brands for a single condition, such as a term or book, the system will find the Brand using the lowest weight which is active based upon the date restrictions.
+If there is more than one Brand for the same page without a specified weight the results are currently untested and unwarrantable.
+Please submit an issue if you have an idea of how this should be handled.

 ## Requirements